- Purchase the complete Expat Arrivals India Guide (PDF)

 Duty-free shipping to India

 Expats planning on becoming formal residents of India can import their used personal and household goods duty-free.
-There are some exceptions to this rule, like certain appliances or electronic equipment, and it’s best that expats consult the Indian government’s baggage rules before finalising their shipment.
+There are some exceptions to this rule, though, so it’s best that expats consult the Indian government’s baggage rules before finalising their shipment.